vipersniper0501/CP_Scripts2/README.md

 2.)Navigate to location of script file through powershell ex: cd C:\Users\Michael\Downloads\

-3.)In powershell tyoe the following: Set-ExecutionPolicy Unrestricted
+3.)In powershell type the following: Set-ExecutionPolicy Unrestricted

 Do this to allow the execution of scripts